mlochbaum/BQN/doc/quick.md

 The first header, `· 𝕊 ' ':`, is more specific.
 The function is unlabelled, since `𝕊` just indicates the block function it's in (useful for [recursion](block.md#self-reference)).
 The right argument is `' '`, a space character, so this body will only be used if `𝕩` is a space.
 And the left argument is… `·`, which is called [Nothing](expression.md#nothing).
 Both here and as an assignment target, Nothing indicates an ignored value.
 This body *does* require a left argument, but it doesn't name it.
 And the body itself is just `spl⇐1`.
 The `⇐` makes this body (only this one!) return a namespace, which has only the field `spl`.

-The next header, `prev Fn cur:` sets names for the function and its arguments, but doesn't constrain them other than requiring two arguments.
+The next header, `prev Fn cur:`, sets names for the function and its arguments, but doesn't constrain them other than requiring two arguments.
 So it applies in all the cases where the previous one didn't match, that is, when `𝕩` isn't `' '`.
 The body starts with `⟨spl,str⟩⇐`, and the `⇐` means it will return a namespace too.
 This is an [export statement](namespace.md#exports), which declares `spl` and `str` to be fields but doesn't define them—they must be defined somewhere else in the block, which is what happens next.

     prev Fn cur: ⟨spl,str⟩⇐
       spl←0 ⋄ str←⟨cur⟩          # Include and don't break...